 3. Virtual Choir editing Software for Singers

 3.1 Easy virtual choir

-Easy virtual choir was created by Allan, a Californian churchgoer pre-pandemic.
-Since Covid, the site helped the churches go from releasing 4 to 30 person choir videos every other week.
-The site also accepts donations through its contact form and updates patrons of the latest that’s happening in the area.
+Easy virtual choir is a choir software created by Allan, a Californian churchgoer pre-pandemic.
+Since Covid, the virtual choir software helped the churches go from releasing 4 to 30 person choir videos every other week.
+The choir software also accepts donations through its contact form and updates patrons of the latest that’s happening in the area.

 - Import and export options for videos.

 - Progress review as tracks are added.